photography | videography | creative consulting

 I've been working under the moniker "Sweet Light Imaging" for over a decade now.
 "Sweet light" depicts the moments during sunset and sunrise that settle in with a hazy, golden glow.
-I have an obsession with light — the way it infuses richness and deep feeling — and works of mine reflect this distinct signature.
+I have an obsession with light — the way it infuses richness and deep feeling.
+Works of mine reflect this distinct signature.

 My degree is in Digital Cinema and Film from the University of South Alabama.
 For the past ten years I have gained hands-on experience in the industry — from being prop master for a feature film, to designing a website for a celebrity baker, to cultivating photo and video projects with dozens of diverse clients, including family and wedding photography.
 I thrive on seeing the practical aspects of my work fleshed out from concept to completion.
 And I love working with young creatives, helping them get past the technical bits to find a voice.

 As a little girl I borrowed my dad’s camcorder and made videos with the neighborhood children, usually starring my brothers.
 In high school I was the girl on yearbook staff who was never without a camera.
 When I turned 18 my parents gave me a Fujifilm camera that shot both photo and video.
 That summer after graduation I immediately started shooting weddings, portraits, adventure sessions, and anything I could.
 For the next several years I poured myself into studying techniques of creatives I admired.
 During that season Sweet Light became a platform for mainly wedding and family photography.